 A consistent data persistence strategy is crucial for your Xamarin.Forms app.
 As a result of dependence on the cloud, your app will stop working without internet connectivity.
 If your app can cache data once it is downloaded, your app will keep functioning seamlessly without connectivity.
 Your apps need to have some user and app-specific data to be stored as a cache between two or more uses of the app.
 For your data persistence strategy, you would preferably want a cross-platform model that functions in all environments.
 An easy option to achieve this is to use one of Xamarin.Forms’ built-in dictionaries.

 The standard rule to choose between Model-View-ViewModel (MVVM) frameworks is to pick the simplest one.
 MVVM pattern segregates domain logic and presentation layer.
 That is to say, if you ignore the MVVM pattern, you cannot use the code again.
 MVVM patterns are useful because they make the code easy to use multiple times.
 It is also easier to work out problems, maintain and test.
 Xamarin supports the MVVM pattern, including data binding.
 This leads to a more robustly tested application code.
 As a result, it is also easier to extend these codes without any major changes.

 - 5 Helpful Xamarin Developer Tips – Telerik Blogs

 - 10 Tips to Avoid Common Mistakes in Xamarin.Forms App Development | Syncfusion Blogs

 - Xamarin.Forms: Tips for Beating the Learning Curve | Xamarin Blog (microsoft.com)

-- Xamarin.Forms Tips and Tricks – Altkom Software & Consulting
+- Tips and Tricks about Xamarin.Forms – Altkom Software & Consulting

 - Xamarin.Forms | .NET (microsoft.com)